 By-Law 3.170 provides for waivers of the 1.65 multiplier on non-boundaried schools.
-Waivers are granted to individual sport and activity programs on a yearly basis.
+Waivers are granted to individual sport and activity programs on a two-year basis.
 Waivers are granted only in sports and activities that are conducted in more than one class.
+All waivers and success advancements for non-boundaried schools will be determined on the individual sport and activity program's performance for the previous two (2) school terms.
+Programs at non-boundaried schools that qualify for a waiver prior to the beginning of a two-year classification cycle will maintain the waiver during the entire two-year period.